KirilMadzharov/Programming-Fundamentals-with-Python---May-2023/README.md

 11. Regular Final Exam

 You will also find the official Certification issued by Software University.
-The authenticity of this document can be confirmed using the QR code located at the bottom of the certificate
+The authenticity of this document can be confirmed using the QR code located at the bottom of the certificate.

 **More about Programming Fundamentals:**